awojdyla/jlo/README.md

 +bg removal

 ## Pipe dreams
 Your help is needed!
-Let me know if you're interested in implementing things such as
+Let me know if you're interested in implementing things such as:
 + Ray tracing (implementing shadow, xrt)
 + ultra-fast optics (indices of material dispersion)
 + multilayer & polarization

-getting help?

 ## Disclaimer
 THIS SOFTWARE ARE PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.